Uvacoder/abc-responsivepages/README.md

-# responsive-web
+# Responsive Page

-Collection of patterns to create a responsive website
+A collection of patterns to create a responsive web page